CraicOverflow89/Krash/readme.md

 #### Mathematical Operators

 Conventional mathematical operators work with both `integer` and `double` values.
-The result of the operation will result in an `integer` where possible, otherwise a `double` will be returned.
+The operation will result in an `integer` where possible, otherwise a `double` will be returned.

 ```
 // Addition